VanIseghemThomas/OpenCortex/README.md

 ## Disclaimer:
 I am not responsible for any damage that might be done to your unit, software.
 Doing this might have the potential to void your warranty.
 This is a project for enthousiasts who like to tinker like myself.
 I do not intend to cause any difficulties for NDSP / myself and will approach this from an ethical standpoint.
 I do not condone any misuse of this project.
 This is purely for educational and quality of life purposes only.

+### To NDSP
+Unforunately it seems we got of on the wrong foot, for context I (Thomas) got banned on the Discord server for showing a 9 second clip of the RDP solution working and receiving a very positive reaction from the rest of the community.
+We respect the stance on the matter but not how it was handled.
+After all, no rules were breached.

+**Here I want to make clear we are willing to go into open dialog and plan to be 100% transparent about everything as we strongly believe we can provide some very valuable knowledge and advise.
+This only benefits all of us, including the community, which is the #1 priority**

+*If you can still read this note, I wasn't contacted yet.*

 ## What is already possible (or in better terms discovered)

-Before I start of listing everything that is discovered, I want to make clear that this is currently a 1 man project and I'm doing my best to do as much as possible in the time I've got available.
+Before I start of listing everything that is discovered, I want to make clear that this is currently a 2 man project and we're doing our best to do as much as possible in the time we've got available.
 A lot of things are still in progress but every day new things get discovered.
-There is a lot to look at and not everything can be done at the same time.
-I'll try to prioritise but roadblocks will be hit.
+There is a lot to look at and not everything can be done at the same time. we'll try to prioritise but roadblocks will be hit.

 **Everything you see here is tested as working in practice.**